AnjaliDeviMehra/project-management/README.md

 In this directory, you will find the configuration files and scripts needed to set up and manage your database.

-## Step 2: Install Dependencies
+2. **Install Dependencies**

-To get started with setting up the server, you need to install the project's dependencies.
+To get started with setting up the server,please install the project's dependencies.
 Run the following command in your terminal:

 `npm install`

-## Step 3: Configure Environment Variables
+3. **Configure Environment Variables**

 Create the .env File

-You need to create a .env file in the /project-management/server directory.
+Create a .env file in the /project-management/server directory.
 This file will store environment-specific variables.

-### Create the `.env` File
+**Create the `.env` File**

 1. **use `.env.sample`**